cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 An account is an identity with data associated to it.
 A Microsoft Entra Account is an account created via Microsoft Entra ID or Microsoft 365.

 **Tenant**
+A tenant a directory.
+It includes identity and authorization information.

+**Subscription**
-A tenant is a directory of accounts and an instance of Entra ID.
-Subscriptions can only use one tenant at a time.
+A subscription is a organizational unit used to manage billing.
+They can only be configured to use one tenant at a time.

+## Features
+Entra ID includes the user-friendly and security features listed below.
+* Cross-Platform (supports Windows, iOS, macOS, and Android devices)
+* Multi-Factor Authentication (MFA)
+* Single Sign-On (SSO) for on-prem and Azure-based resources
+* Role-Based Access Control (RBAC)
+* Self-Service Password Reset (SSPR)
+* Identity Protection: Entra ID provides a consolidated view of account logons and resource vulnerabilities within your directory

+## Self-Service Password Reset

-## Editions
+## Entra ID Editions

-There are four editions of Entra ID.
+### Free Edition

-**Free** (included with an Azure subscription)
+The Free Edition is included with an Azure subscription.
 * User/group management
 * On-prem directory synchronization
 * SSO

+### Microsoft 365 Apps
-**Microsoft 365 Apps** (included with Microsoft 365)
+The Microsoft 365 Apps Edition is included with Microsoft 365.
 * User/group management
 * On-prem directory synchronization
 * SSO